Finding Peace When Life Feels Full: A Gentle Start to December

 Psalm 46:10 says: “Be still, and know that I am God.”

 Stillness is not a performance.
 Stillness is not perfection.
-Stillness is simply the small moment when we pause long enough to remember that we do not carry life alone.
+It is simply the small moment when we pause long enough to remember that we do not carry life alone.
 It is a moment of surrender, a moment of breath, and a moment of letting God be God.

 If December has already begun to stir up anxiety or heaviness, this verse can become an anchor.
 Not because it asks you to stop everything, but because it invites you to create a quiet space inside yourself, however small, where God’s peace can settle in.